Written By Colleen Thompson

 This resort offers beautifully furnished Bell Tents positioned on decks overlooking the French Broad River and embraced by the Pisgah National Forest.
 Each of the tents has a memory foam queen mattresses for ultimate comfort.
 Located 6 miles from Hot Springs NC, this historic farm offers miles of hiking trails, stunning views and an abundance of wildlife and wildflowers.
 There is a restored Madison county barn that provides indoor entertainment including Ping-Pong, dartboards, and games.
 The resort offers a deluxe glamping package that includes a complete camp set with camp stove, pots, utensils, lanterns so you can arrive with just your food and personal items and be completely set up for your glamping experience.

-Nestled on 22 acres alongside a tranquil creek in the Smoky Mountains near Asheville, NC, on a Butterfly Farm Sanctuary.
-This small retreat offers a vegetarian-only refuge for people looking to rest, reflect and re-energize.
-The space you would occupy is called EarthSeed – a large, beautiful tent that sits upon a deck.
-Measuring 13’ in diameter and more than 12’ tall at the highest peak, the tent features a queen-size bed, chairs, small tables, plenty of lighting and space to store your gear.
+Nestled on 22 acres alongside a tranquil creek in the Smoky Mountains near Asheville, North Carolina, on a butterfly farm Sanctuary.
+This small retreat offers a vegetarian-only glamping refuge for people looking to rest, reflect and re-energize.
+The space you would occupy is called EarthSeed – a large, beautiful tent that sits upon a deck and measures 13’ in diameter and more than 12’ tall at the highest peak.
+The tent also features a queen-size bed, chairs, small tables, plenty of lighting and a space to store your gear.

 Lake Nantahala-Smoky Mountain Yurts